igorrsilvaaf/igorrsilvaaf/README.md

 - :computer: you can learn more about me at: [Personal Website](https://portfolioigor.netlify.app/)

-- :grey_question: I have knowledge in: Python, Git, Github, PostgreSql, MySql, Jira, Cypress, Selenium.
+- :grey_question: I have knowledge in: Python, Git, Github, PostgreSql, MySql, Jira, Cypress, Selenium, API REST.